 Typical eating, cleaning and food prep protocols

-Campers are not allowed to share food from home and no food is provided by Waynflete Flyers Camp that is known to produce an allergic reaction.
+Campers are not allowed to share food from home and no food is provided by Waynflete SUMMER that is known to produce an allergic reaction.
 If a camper has a severe food allergy, the program directors will institute practices and cleaning routines in order to minimize exposure.
 For example if a camper has a food allergy, the instructors 1) ensure that the child does not sit with or near a student eating that food, 2) thoroughly clean tables, and 3) require all students to wash their hands after eating.
 In older groups, students are increasingly expected to become more responsible for managing their own exposure to potential allergic triggers.

 Emergency Supplies and Information